dan-barbulescu/redirect/README.md

     > killall -SIGTERM wabbit

-    TERM will cause wabbit to stop gracefully on the first occasion
+    TERM will cause wabbit to stop gracefully as soon as possible